Broadband Assets

 Map of broadband-related assets in Mono and Inyo Counties

-The Digital 395 middle-mile network connects more than 250 community anchor institutions, provides middle-mile services for Internet Service Providers and Cellular Service Providers, and provides both lit services and dark fiber options for a variety of customers in the region.
+The Digital 395 middle-mile network connects more than 250 community anchor institutions, provides middle-mile services for last-mile Internet Service Providers and Cellular Service Providers, and provides both lit services and dark fiber options for a variety of customers in the region.

 Other communications information: